lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Next, we take a genus perspective and compare these assemblies by the taxonomy and abundance, now counting scaffolds rather than contigs.
 Bacterial scaffolds in all doublefiltered assemblies had a median length of 5671 bp; hence, bacterial genomes in the assembly are highly fragmented.
 Despite this fragmentation, scaffolds group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla-genus-metagenome-order).
-The genomes can be recognised as horizontal clusters of dots representing scaffolds with equal abundance and taxonomy but varying scaffold length (+@fig:fig3_Azolla-genus-metagenome-order).
+The genomes can be recognised as clusters of scaffolds with equal abundance and taxonomy but varying scaffold length (+@fig:fig3_Azolla-genus-metagenome-order).
 All samples but the no-cyano sample (+@fig:fig3_Azolla-genus-metagenome-order Azfil_minuscyano) show the most abundant species in the metagenome is a Nostocales cyanobacterium (+@fig:fig3_Azolla-genus-metagenome-order cyan blue).
 Rhizobiales genomes were found in all _Azolla_ species sampled here, visible as horizontal clusters of dots with identical colour (+@fig:fig3_Azolla-genus-metagenome-order purple).
 Plotting the scaffolds of all assemblies by these two characteristics allows to distinguish individual bacterial genomes in each of the _Azolla_ species sampled here (+@fig:fig3_Azolla-genus-metagenome-order).